elCarlosSantiago/web-sprint-challenge-adding-data-persistence/README.md

 ## Submission format

-- [ ] Submit via Codegrade by committing and pushing any new changes.
+- [x] Submit via Codegrade by committing and pushing any new changes.
-- [ ] Create a pull request to merge `<firstName-lastName>` branch into `main`.
+- [x] Create a pull request to merge `<firstName-lastName>` branch into `main`.
-- [ ] Please don't merge your own pull request and make sure **you are on your own repo**.
+- [x] Please don't merge your own pull request and make sure **you are on your own repo**.
-- [ ] Check Codegrade for automated feedback.
+- [x] Check Codegrade for automated feedback.
-- [ ] Check Codegrade on Monday following the Sprint Challenge for reviewer feedback.
+- [x] Check Codegrade on Monday following the Sprint Challenge for reviewer feedback.
-- [ ] Any changes pushed after the deadline will not receive any feedback.
+- [x] Any changes pushed after the deadline will not receive any feedback.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between Relational Databases and SQL.
+   The main differences are well illustrated in their names.
+Relational database's are a manner of organizing data into tables which can be linked based on common data.
+SQL (or Structured Query Language) is a means of querying, manipulating and otherwise managing data in relational database management systems.

 2. Why do tables need a Primary Key?
+   They need primary keys to be able to uniquely identify each record.
+They allow for data normalization and help avoid anomalies in the database.
+With a resources primary key we can take advantage of the 'relational' part of relational databases.
+This is done by linking tables using the primary keys of a resource as foreign keys in another table.

 3. What is the name given to a table column that references the Primary Key on another table?
+   Foreign key.

 4. What do we need in order to have a _many to many_ relationship between two tables?
+   We would need to create a junction table which allows us to turn the relationship.
+They allow us to create a unique identifier for each relationship in the many-to-many.
+This is done by creating unique foreign key combinations.